insideClaw/series/README.md

 A bash script for automating selection and playing of series.
 Why have to remember which episode of a series to watch next...

-## Windows-only prerequisite:
+## Windows prerequisite:
 1. Download and install CygWin from the official site https://www.cygwin.com/
-2. Install a player (I prefer PotPlayer for this) in a location without spaces (support for that is to be added, some day), such as C:/ProgramFiles/PotPlayer - new directory, no spaces.
+2. Install a player (I prefer PotPlayer for this) in a location without spaces (support for that is to be added, some day), such as `C:/ProgramFiles/PotPlayer` - new directory, no spaces.
 3. Launch a CygWin terminal

+## Linux & Mac:
+Just ensure you have your media player path handy, such as `mplayer` for Linux or `/Applications/VLC.app/Contents/MacOS/VLC` for Mac.

 ## Install:
 1. Download and extract to a suitable place for the script.
 Example: ~/scripts/series/